districtr/districtr/docs/10spatialabilities/placeexceptions.md

 rewritten later
 - A custom warning is shown in `ContiguitySection` for Ohio and Wisconsin

-## Exceptions in Netlify Lambdas and the Server

-Certain states "are not included in PostGIS, according to planContiguity.js".
-Thus, in `planContiguity.js`, these exceptions are for...
-- states AK, CO, GA, HI, IA, MA, MD, MI, MN, MS, NC, NM, OH, OK, OR, PA, RI, TX, UT, VA, VT and WI
-- places Chicago, `ma_02` towns, and Providence, RI.

 Any time PythonAnywhere is queried or CSV plans are saved or retrieved, an exception must be made from the default separator `,` when working